Yanira Becerra Ortiz

 School of Education

-I hold a Bachelor's degree in Hispanic Language and Literature and a Master's in Hispanic Linguistics from the University of Chile.
+I hold a Bachelor's degree in Spanish Language and Literature and a Master's in Spanish Linguistics from the University of Chile.
 I am currently a doctoral candidate in Education at the University of Exeter, supported by a scholarship from the Chilean National Research Agency (ANID).
-My research focuses on the use of metadiscourse in postgraduate academic writing, particularly how it relates to perceptions of writing quality.
+My research focuses on the use of metadiscourse in postgraduate academic writing, particularly how it relates to perceptions of students' agency and disciplinary identity.

 For over 16 years, I have worked in higher education, teaching academic writing and Spanish as a foreign language at both undergraduate and postgraduate levels in public and private universities across Chile.
 I have a long-standing interest in lexicography, which began with my undergraduate thesis and led to a scholarship from Fundación Carolina to study at the Escuela de Lexicografía Hispánica of the Real Academia Española in Madrid.
-I later collaborated with the Academia Chilena de la Lengua on the Diccionario Fraseológico del Español de Chile (Difruech).
+I later collaborated with the Academia Chilena de la Lengua (Chilean Academy of Language) on the Diccionario Fraseológico del Español de Chile (Phraseological Dictionary of Chilean Spanish).